pyvista/website/index.rst

             directly inheriting VTK mesh types and wrapping a layer of functionality on top of those types to make creation and analysis of those data structures simple and intuitive.
-This all means that PyVista is immediately interoperable with *any* VTK-based software - which is a part of our mission to break down the barrier to entry for 3D visualization across the sciences.
+This all means that PyVista is immediately interoperable with <i>any</i> VTK-based software - which is a part of our mission to break down the barrier to entry for 3D visualization across the sciences.